Road to MLK Future

 Books and Other Library Materials

 - Most items in the MLK Library collection will be accessible.

 - All titles in good condition unique to the MLK Library are available either at branch locations or by placing holds.
 Selection of these titles is based on condition, whether they are available in hardcopy and frequency of use.

 - DVDs, CDs, large print books, and paperback books and magazines currently at the MLK Library that are in good condition are available at branch locations.

-- Library users will be able to continue to pick up holds at any library location.
+- Library users can continue to pick up holds at any library location.
 Learn more about holds pickups locations.

 Library Express, 1990 K St. NW